 Follow these simple tips to get the most out of your benefit coverage and help save money on health care costs:

-- Participate in the Wellness in Motion programs, including the Know Your Numbers campaign
+- Participate in the Wellness In Motion program

-- In-network preventive care is 100% covered-review the medical plans preventive benefits schedule and receive immunizations and preventive
+- In-network preventive care is 100% covered-review the medical plans' preventive benefits schedule and receive immunizations and preventive services as outlined

 - Use the providers' online tools to learn more about estimating costs, health coaches, healthy activities and lifestyle management programs